jarryngandjui/dotfiles/Backlog.md

 - Create a util to go from a code to HubSpot app
   - Config in IntelliJ to  hs config
   - Metric in IntelliJ to metric
+  - Add google tab groups to intellij without the split screen.
+Hold on the files relevant to a feauture open but tucked away.

 **MacOs**
 - Create a macOs util to convert date to echo/unix